sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 gem install ffi
 ```

-This uses the Ruby library managment tool `gem` to install 3
+This uses the Ruby library management tool `gem` to install 3
 dependencies for us - `win32-process` used to help manage Windows OS
-processes, rugged which is used to store the code diffs in a local git
+processes, rugged which is used to store the code diffs in a local Git
 repo and ffi which is used to hook into external shared libs such as
 libaubio.

-Note, that for Ruby to work correctly with systems with their locale set
+Note that for Ruby to work correctly with systems that have their locale set
 to Arabic, you need to modify the registry.rb in your Ruby install to
 force the locale to UTF-8.
 For more information see: